Home

 Mark Warren was named a 2022 Georgia Author of the Year for his novel Song of the Horseman.

 Mark is the author of an award-winning trilogy on the life of Wyatt Earp entitled Wyatt Earp, An American Odyssey.
+The Earp trilogy has been honored by the Spur Awards, the Historical Novel Society, and the Will Rogers Medallion Awards.

 Check out this incisive article on the Earp books from Allison Marlowe at Gulf Coast News Today.